renukaKandii/research-sphere/README.md

 For security:
 - The key is stored as an **environment variable** in deployment (`.env` file, excluded in `.gitignore`).
 - It is **never** hardcoded or pushed to this repository.

 ---

-## 📝 Additional Info

-- 💡 **Original work** created entirely during the hackathon period.
-- No external funding, no IP conflicts.
-- All code, UI, and user-facing elements developed specifically for this project.

----

-## 🎥 Demo Video

-[**Link to demonstration video** – to be added for submission]
-*(max 3 min, showing real-time search, citations, follow-ups, and UI polish)*

----